maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module15.md

  Your browser does not support the video tag.
  </video>

  We can clearly see the water follows the least resistance path and flowing in the surrounding channels to reach the output.
+This is because paths that do not lead to a hole will contain air that will be compressed by the liquid and so it will not be able to go through it easily, preferring the path of least resistance, i.e. containing the hole.
- This demonstrates the feasibility to create microfluidic devices using 3D-printed molds and some silicone.
+ This demonstrates the feasibility to create microfluidic devices using 3D-printed molds and some silicone, that, more or less, is capable of "path-finding".
+That could be used to find leakages for example !

-** Bonus: these videos shows how the fluid usually goes straight to the output.**
+** Bonus: these videos shows how the fluid usually goes straight to the hole.**
  <video width="700" height="480" autoplay loop>
    <source src="./../../img/mod15/siliconeOK1.mp4" type="video/mp4">
  Your browser does not support the video tag.